zzinx58/Admin_project3/Notes.md

 - Nuxt3 `utils` directory's auto-import are only available within the Vue part of your app.
 Only server/utils are auto-imported in the server/ directory.
 - Remember to restart the server while you updated your files in `middleware / utils etc.` directory.
 - JSON: JavaScript Object Notation.
+- RegExp: Regular Expression.
+- Could not use `naiveMessage, adminStore` composable funs inside store.
+Not initialize.

 ---